thephez/original-evolution-whitepaper/README.md

 As a simple test case, we want a user to be able to register an account, request to ‘add’ another user as a contact, at which point the other user is able to accept or decline that request.
 If accepted, both users will be able to see the other user in a list of their contacts.
-If the request is declined, the requesting user doesn’t have the option to request again, and the requested user doesn’t see the request anymore.
+If the request is declined, the requesting user doesn't have the option to request again, and the requested user doesn't see the request anymore.

 For our test case, we know we have to store the data using Account Objects, but we don’t care how or where the objects is stored, which is described in the next section.
 Instead we care